 Young wrote many of the articles in the Annals himself.
 He encouraged readers to submit their experiences, but the circulation of the periodical was never very large.4 However, it was a labor of love and exhibited his belief in the importance of agriculture and the benefits of pursuing improvements.

 The correspondence between Young and Washington reflected the topics covered in the Annals of Agriculture.
-They shared recommendations on types of seeds, plant yields, tools and livestock.
+They shared recommendations on types of seeds, plant yields, tools, and livestock.
 Washington frequently requested items for Young to ship to him.5 Young submitted a questionnaire to Washington to find out about all aspects of agriculture in the nascent United States of America.
-Young's influence on Washington is evident in Washington's last message to Congress as President when he pled for the establishment of a national board of agriculture.6 On January 7, 1786 Young wrote directly to Washington, offering to procure workers, materials, and farm animals as needed.
+Young's influence on Washington is evident in Washington's last message to Congress as President when he argued in favor of the establishment of a national board of agriculture.6 On January 7, 1786 Young wrote directly to Washington, offering to procure workers, materials, and farm animals as needed.
 The correspondence with Young soon expanded to include other prominent figures in English agricultural circles, including Dr. James Anderson and Sir John Sinclair.
 In 1797, Washington was even made an honorary member of the English Board of Agriculture.

 Young made frequent entreaties to Washington to allow him to print all or part of his letters in the Annals of Agriculture.
 Washington demurred repeatedly and in one instance stated, "I wish most devoutly to glide silently and unnoticed through the remainder of my life."7 Young finally accepted Washington's decision – at least during his lifetime.
 After Washington's death, Young published Letters from His Excellency General Washington, to Arthur Young, Esq., F.R.S., in 1801.

 George Mason University

 Brunt, Liam.
 "Rehabilitating Arthur Young."
 The Economic History Review 56, no. 2.
 May 2003, 265-99.